-G. Immunizations for Diseases other than Influenza in FOP
+7. Immunizations for Diseases other than Influenza in FOP

-Vaccines against various infectious diseases dramatically decrease morbidity and mortality from infectious diseases (Roush et al., 2007).
-Individuals with FOP are subject to the same infectious diseases as the general population; therefore, immunizations are essential in FOP.
+Vaccines against various infectious diseases have dramatically decreased morbidity and mortality from infectious diseases (Roush et al., 2007).
+Because individuals with FOP are subject to the same infectious diseases as the general population, immunizations are essential in FOP.
 However, there are several major considerations and precautions regarding immunization of those with FOP, and these are discussed below.

-The Advisory Committee on Immunization Practices (ACIP) of the Center for Disease Control and Prevention (CDC) recently (February 7, 2019) published revised recommendations for immunization for:
+The Advisory Committee on Immunization Practices (ACIP) of the Center for Disease Control and Prevention (CDC) has published recommendations for immunization for: